badrap/docs.badrap.io/docs/privacy.md

 research groups who follow malicious Internet traffic.
 If an asset that you have registered is found in any security researchers' warning lists, we will forward you any information regarding your asset that we have received from security researchers.
-Your personal data is not transferred to security researchers or any other third parties - only you yourself have access to your own personal data.
+As a rule, your personal data is not transferred to security researchers or any other third parties - only you yourself have access to your own personal data.

 ## Your rights as a data subject